Disruption-Consulting/autoMigrate/README.md

 # automigrate
-Mature solution that reduces the effort and cost migrating Oracle databases to the current terminal version 19 release.
+Utility to consistently migrate legacy NON-CDB Oracle databases to PDB at minimal cost and delay.

+- uses functionality included with the basic software license
-- enables minimal application downtime without licensing extra-cost options
+- reduces application downtime to a minimum
 - tested on source database versions 10.1, 10.2, 11.2, 12.1, 12.2, 18.3 (NON-CDB)
 - tested on target database versions 19.3 through 19.8 (CDB)

+Oracle's Multitenant architecture promotes improved use of resources by consolidating multiple application databases (PDB) within a single Container Database (CDB).
+A single SGA and set of background processes for the CDB are shared by all of its PDBs.

 # OVERVIEW

 Migrating or even upgrading Oracle database can incur significant cost and disruption, which is why many organizations avoid it for as long as possible.
-However, at the time of writing (July 2020) there are several factors that make it increasingly incumbent on Oracle customers to migrate to version 19:
+However, at the time of writing (2020) there are several factors that make it increasingly incumbent on Oracle customers to migrate:

-- starting with version 20 Oracle will only support Multitenant architecture (CDB)
-- you can now run 3 PDBs per CDB license-free starting version 19
 - version 19 has the longest support timeframe
 - pre version 19 databases are reaching end-of-life
+- starting with version 20 Oracle only supports CDB as NON-CDB is deprecated
+- starting version 19 each CDB may comprise 3 PDBs at no additional cost
-- adoption of Multitenant architecture significantly lowers the total cost of ownership
+- adoption of CDB (Multitenant architecture) can significantly lower the cost of ownership
-- version 19 enables limited but cost-free use of features like in-Memory which can drastically reduce elapsed times of some queries
+- version 19 enables limited cost-free use of features like in-Memory which can drastically reduce elapsed times of some queries
-- some variants of Unix (e.g. Solaris, HPUX) are exiting the market as adoption of Linux and Cloud continues to gather momentum
+- some variants of Unix (e.g. Solaris, HPUX) are exiting the market as adoption of Linux gathers further momentum

 ![MRUpdatedReleaseRoadmap5282020](https://user-images.githubusercontent.com/42802860/90099785-2e6a2400-dd33-11ea-826f-661b58bf3d0b.png)